lindsaycullum/CS-Resource-Instructions/index.md

-## Welcome to CS Resource Instructions
+## Welcome to CS Resources for Junior Classrooms

+This is a curated list of online resources that could be used in the junior classroom.
 Please choose a resource below, and follow the instructions to set up your environment.

 1. [Scratch](/scratch.md)
 2. [App Inventor](/app-inventor.md)